 Teens at Good Shepherd

-Opportunities for continued fellowship, service, and learning continue with TAGS, our program for teens at Good Shepherd.
-Monthly meetings from September through June are complemented with social gatherings (like escape rooms and corn mazes) and service opportunities (hosting a Halloween party for the littlest kids in the congregation, participating with a feeding ministry in Northampton).
+Opportunities for fellowship, service, and learning continue with TAGS, our program for teens at Good Shepherd.
+Monthly meetings from September through June are complemented by social gatherings (like escape rooms and corn mazes) and service opportunities (hosting a Halloween party for the littlest kids in the congregation, participating with a feeding ministry in Northampton).
 We also serve God and our neighbor through yearly mission trips during the summer.
-Email TAGS@goodshephercares.org for more information!
+Email TAGS@goodshepherdcares.org for more information!